 Rolling out the blue carpet

-At Blickling we carefully manage our woodland through coppicing and clearance of brambles during the winter months to make sure as much light as possible reaches the understory.
+At Blickling Estate, we carefully manage our woodland through coppicing and clearance of brambles during the winter months to make sure as much light as possible reaches the understory.
 This makes the crescendo of blue even more spectacular towards the end of April through to May.

 Because bluebells spread very slowly they're considered to be an indicator of ancient woodland sites.
-Even if the trees aren't very old or even if there are no trees there at all, the fact there are bluebells around can indicate that there has been a wood on a site for a very long time, or perhaps some time in the past.
+Even if the trees aren't very old, or if there are no trees to be seen at all, the fact there are bluebells around can indicate that there has been a wood for some time in the past.

-The Great Wood has existed since before mediaeval times and it's possible that there has been woodland here since trees started to grow after the Ice Age.
+Blickling's Great Wood has existed for many centuries and it's possible that the woodland site has exisited since the first trees started to grow after the Ice Age.
 Although there is a large area of bluebells in the Great Wood, there are areas without any bluebells.
-This is probably because wild deer graze the woodland, seeking out nectar-rich plants like bluebells and other wildflowers.
-Keeping this complex ecosystem in balance is an important part of our nature conservation work.
+This is mostly because wild deer graze on nectar-rich plants, so keeping this complex ecosystem in balance is an important part of the estate's daily conservation work.

 Spot the difference

-Sadly, the English bluebell is threatened on a global scale.
-Habitat destruction, collection from the wild and competition from the Spanish bluebell all pose major threats to the species.
-A true English bluebell has violet-blue bells on one side of the stem only and holds the sweet scent of British springtime, unlike its Spanish counterpart which is not scented and takes a more upright form.
-Understanding the difference between them has allowed us to conserve our rarer native English bluebell.
-See if you can spot the difference on your next walk at Blickling, without picking them of course!
+A true English bluebell has violet-blue bells on one side of the stem only and is sweet scented, unlike its Spanish counterpart which is not scented and takes a more upright form.
+Understanding the difference between them has allowed us to help conserve our rarer native English bluebell.